mvbragt/project2-Landing-Page/README.md

 to provide users with a clear indication of their location on the page.

 ## Get started
-To get started, open `js/app.js` and start building out the app's functio nality
+To get started, open `js/app.js` and start building out the app's functionality